fenago/puppet-course/quickstart/md/Lab_1.md

 do that easily in Puppet, let\'s do something a little more ambitious, and have Puppet create a file on the server containing that text.

-On your Vagrant box, run the following command:
+On your lab environment, run the following command:

 ```
 puppet apply /examples/file_hello.pp